 3 Exercises to Increase Core Strength and Improve Balance

-Did you realize that according to the CDC, 1 in 4 people over the age of 65 fall every year in the US?
+Did you realize that according to the CDC, 1 in 4 people over the age of 65 falls every year in the US?
 One of the major reasons for frequent falling events is the decrease in balance and core strength that commonly occurs with aging.
 But these physical factors shouldn’t just be a point of concern for older Americans—anyone who wants to maximize their performance in sports, increase their safety during daily activities, and prevent age-related changes to their function should make core strength and balance a top priority.

 Our physical therapy team can help!
 Our exercise protocols are research-based, individually tailored, and dare we say challenging and fun!
 If you’re frustrated with feeling unsteady on your feet and weak in your core—or if you’ve ever wondered if your back pain is related to core dysfunction (hint: it probably is)—call our physical therapy office to book an appointment with an experienced physical therapist.